 The project will have positive environmental and social impacts: it will stimulate sustainable use of valuable natural resources and increase vulnerability awareness; it will support approaches to ensure equitable access to water for food production, domestic use and ecosystems.
 It will enable conservation of scarce water resources for low-income groups.
-Concrete results will emerge from the pilots.
 By following a regional approach an international level playing field is supported as well.

 Capacity building to form a GMS community of experts and address societal needs: Sustainability aspects are highly dependent on the human resources capacity dimension.
 With a strong focus on human resources development a new generation of better skilled and equipped GW experts will engage with pertinent challenges of the coming decades.
 Sustainability is also enhanced by closely linking GW resource studies to societal needs.
 A regional CoP will be fostered, building upon efforts previously undertaken by the project partners.
 This CoP will meet and share issues annually.
-The opportunities for regional cooperation are being greatly strengthened by the establishment of the ASEAN Economic Community, including the development of strategic action plans for water resource management in the region.
+The opportunities for regional cooperation are being strengthened by the establishment of the ASEAN Economic Community.